 Lynn Emanuel was born in Mt.
 Kisco, New York, on March 14, 1949.
 She has an MFA from the University of Iowa, an MA from City College of New York, and a BA from Bennington College.

-Her books of poetry include: Noose and Hook (University of Pittsburgh Press, 2010); Then, Suddenly (1999), which was awarded the Eric Matthieu King Award from the Academy of American Poets; The Dig (1992), which was selected by Gerald Stern for the National Poetry Series; and Hotel Fiesta (1984).
+She is the author of five books of poetry: The Nerve of It: Poems New and Selected (University of Pittsburgh Press, 2015); Noose and Hook (University of Pittsburgh Press, 2010); Then, Suddenly (1999), which was awarded the Eric Matthieu King Award from the Academy of American Poets; The Dig (1992), which was selected by Gerald Stern for the National Poetry Series; and Hotel Fiesta (1984).